Nath-A/js-rpg/README.md

 # 2. The Hill - RPG Project

 ## What!?
 JS-RPG is a consolidation project I want to finish during summer pasturages.
 It is a battle between 2 players where you can choose between 4 races and 4 items.
-You can attack the other player, heal yourself or be a caward and yield.
+You can attack the other player, heal yourself or be a coward and yield.

-- Here is the [Link to test my project](https://nathalie-anneessens.github.io/js-rpg/)  **WIP !**
+- Here is the [Link to test my project](https://nathalie-anneessens.github.io/js-rpg/)  **WIP !
+Random character has low life, so you can test the heal button**
 - If you are a Becodian, you can read the briefing [here !](https://github.com/becodeorg/BXL-Swartz-4-27/tree/master/2.The-Hill/1.Javascript/rpg-project)

 ### Wireframe